inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/amazon-knows-more-about-you-than-your-best-friend-or-your-doctor.md

 ---
-title: Amazon Knows More about You than Your Best Friend or Your Doctor
+title: Amazon Knows More about You Than Your Best Friend or Your Doctor
 focus: AI Ethics/Policy
 source: CBC
 readability: